3-Day Naha/Okinawa itinerary: Off-beat (winter) adventures in the South of Japan

 If you're a keen runner and would love to run a marathon in Japan, Okinawa hosts two running races in Winter:

-If you happen to visit Okinawa in the summer months, be aware that the Eastern Pacific typhoon season corresponds with the Hurricane season in the North Atlantic (01 June to 30 November), with most typhoons hitting the region in July and August.
+If you visit Okinawa in the summer, be aware that the Eastern Pacific typhoon season corresponds with the Hurricane season in the North Atlantic (01 June to 30 November), with most typhoons hitting the region in July and August.

 How much time should you spend in Okinawa?

 With 113 islands and a geographic area of 2,281 square kilometres (880 square miles), you could spend years exploring Okinawa prefecture.
-So, if you have the time, stay as many days as you can afford – you won’t get bored, we promise.
+So, if you have the time, stay as many days as you can afford – we promise you won’t get bored.

-For a good introduction to Okinawa and to experience some of its highlights off the beaten path, we recommend a minimum of three days.
-This gives you just enough time to visit important historical sites on the main island of Okinawa, explore some of the offshore islands near Naha and immerse yourself in the unique culture of the region.
+We recommend a minimum of three days for a good introduction to Okinawa and to experience some of its highlights off the beaten path.
+This gives you just enough time to visit important historical sites on the main island, explore some of the offshore islands near Naha, and immerse yourself in the unique culture of the region.

-That said, if it’s your (first) two or three week trip to Japan, and you can’t afford to spend three days in Okinawa, we recommend to leave Japan’s southernmost prefecture for another time – quality over quantity.
+That said, if it’s your (first) two or three-week trip to Japan, and you can’t afford to spend three days in Okinawa, we recommend leaving Japan’s southernmost prefecture for another time – quality over quantity.

-As a first timer with (only) three days at your disposal, we recommend to focus on the south of Okinawa Hontō (the main island), its capital Naha and the nearby offshore islands.
+As a first-timer with (only) three days at your disposal, we recommend focusing on the south of Okinawa Hontō (the main island), its capital, Naha and the nearby offshore islands.

 Day 1

 Start your day with a visit to the Okinawa Prefectural Museum [Official website, Google Maps location] (closed Mondays).
-With its unusual design, modelled on Okinawa’s historical castles, the museum and its exhibits provide the perfect introduction to Ryukyu history and culture.
+With its unusual design, modelled on Okinawa’s historical castles, the museum and its exhibits perfectly introduce Ryukyu history and culture.

-Although the Shurijo Castle itself was tragically destroyed by fire in 2019 (its rebuild process is due for completion in 2026), the remaining structures and surrounding grounds are still impressive and well worth a visit, as are the stunning 360 degree views (and you don’t need to pay anything to see them either).
+Although the Shurijo Castle itself was tragically destroyed by fire in 2019 (its rebuilding process is due for completion in 2026), the remaining structures and surrounding grounds are still impressive and well worth a visit, as are the stunning 360-degree views (and you don’t need to pay anything to see them either).

 Make sure to stop by Imai Bakery [Official website, Google Maps location], located 300 meters before the Shikina-en Garden (on your left), to pick up some delicious treats for afternoon tea.